Tournament Information and Conditions

 – The conduct and responsibilities of Members of the African Tour

-– To increase the number of events on the African Tour schedule year on year
+– To increase the number of events on the African Tour schedule year in year out

-– To increase the prize money available to professional members year on year
+– To increase the prize money available to professional/amateurs members year in year out

 – To develop and promote the sport of golf throughout the Africa region